Janis is heavily involved in community service which includes running a bi-weekly breakfast program for the homeless and families in need.

-Start one with a group of friends, your fraternity, sorority, or church group.
+Start a feeding program with a group of friends, your fraternity, sorority, or church group.
 It could start out as simple as handing a container of soup to a homeless person, straight from your own kitchen.

 In a nation as rich and plentiful as ours, no individual or family should go hungry or be malnourished.
 Feed the hungry and feed your soul.

-If there aren't many opportunities in your area to be involved in a feeding program, look at the poll in this article to get ideas about what you can do.
+If there aren't many feeding program opportunities in your area, look at the poll in this article to get ideas about what you can do.
 There are people in need of a helping hand in every community.
-Contact your local social service agency or volunteer clearinghouse for information.
+Contact your local social service agency, churches, non-profits, or volunteer clearinghouse for information.

 © 2012 Janis Leslie Evans